PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 11:56:59
+Last updated: 2024-04-06 11:57:33
-Random Quote: The sun is about to set, and we'll be leaving soon.
-When we return, we're coming in hot. - Din Djarin
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves